Skip to content

 Subject to your company’s articles, both shareholders and directors can propose resolutions via the written resolution procedure.
 The procedure for each differs depending on whether the board is proposing the resolution or the shareholders.
 The following are generic procedure plans for both.
 However, you should consult a solicitor before implementing this because your articles may have specific rules.

-Procedure for Written Resolutions Proposed by the Board
+Procedure Proposed by the Board Procedure Proposed by Shareholders

-3. the directors should include a statement with a copy that explains to the shareholders how to signal their approval.
-Likewise, the statement should clearly explain the timeline for response and when the deadline for passing the resolution lapses’
+The directors should include a statement with a copy that explains to the shareholders how to signal their approval.
+Likewise, the statement should clearly explain the timeline for response and when the deadline for passing the resolution lapses’.The circulation must include the text of the resolution and an explanation of its main purpose.

 Continue reading this article below the form